rostock/CityJSONEditor/Readme.md

 `Up3date's` exporting module was desinged and implemented in order to be able to export any scene of `Blender` into a `CityJSON` file.

-To do so and because there are certain differences between the two data models some conventions were made.
+To do so and because there are certain differences between the two data models *(Blender and CityJSON)* some conventions were made.
 In order to export objects from `Blender's` scene the following steps need to be followed:

-1. For every `LoD/geometry` a mesh has to be added into `Blender's` scene.
-In case there are already created `collections` from a previously imported `CityJSON` file it is not necessary to add the `LoD/geometry` into it but recommended for organization purposes.
+1. For every `LoD/geometry` a mesh* has to be added into `Blender's` scene.
+In case there are already created `collections` from a previously imported `CityJSON` file, it is not necessary to add the `LoD/geometry` into it, but recommended for organization purposes.

-\*Important: The mesh should be named in a predefined way for `Up3date` to be able to parse it correctly.
-Example: a single `LoD0` geometry should be added and named as `0: [LoD0] ID_of_object` preserving also the spaces.
+**\*Important: The mesh should be named in a predefined way for `Up3date` to be able to parse it correctly.
+Example: a single `LoD0` geometry should be added and named as `0: [LoD0] ID_of_object` preserving also the spaces.**

 For every `mesh/geometry` 2 more things needs to be added as `custom properties` <br>
-* `type`: the_surfacetype *(Surface, MultiSurface, CompositeSurface and Solid are accepted)*
+* `type`: the_surface_type (*Surface, MultiSurface, CompositeSurface and Solid* are accepted)
 * `lod` : the_number_of_lod

 ![](new_object_mesh.png)

 2. An empty object has to be created with `ID_of_object` as its name.
 That object is an umbrella for the various LoD geometries.
-All the `CityObject's` attributes are stored  within  this  object  as `custom  properties`.
-In case the attributes have to be nested, for example the `postal code` of an `address` then the `custom property` key should be `address.postalcode` so `Up3date` can understand the nested attribute structure from the `.` and handle it accordingly.
+All the `CityObject's` attributes are stored  within  this  object  as `custom  properties`.<br>
+In case the attributes have to be nested, for example the `postal code` of an `address`, then the `custom property` key should be `address.postalcode` so `Up3date` can understand the nested attribute structure from the `.` and handle it accordingly.

 ![](new_object_empty.png)

-3. If the semantics of a *(`LoD 2` or above)* `geometry` surfaces are known  they can be assigned as `materials` to the respective faces.
-The only information `Up3date` parses is the name of the `material/semantic`.
+3. If the semantics of a *(`LoD 2` or above)* `geometry` surface are known they can be assigned as `materials` to the respective faces.
+The only information `Up3date` parses is the name of the `material/semantic` and the face it corresponds to.

 4. Finally, go to `File > Export > CityJSON (.json)` and export the new instance.
+Voila!